 “How many towns did you pass on your way here from Gordin?”
 Lo Pheng asked.

 “Feasts, tributes, women,” Wan Xin answered.
 “As they do every year.
 All the executions to the glory of the Temple of Divine Wrath and for the atonement of the wrongdoings of the human race must commence in Wodan.
 But not as usual.
 This year there are to be special torments and exuberant blood-letting by the Inquisition.
 At any rate, Count Soturi can speak of nothing else.”

 “Who are they to execute?” asked Lo Pheng.

 Wan Xin shrugged.
 “Every fortress should have some prisoners, or did you forget how it was last year?”

 “They executed two,” Lo Pheng said thoughtfully.
 “Criminals they had set aside especially for the festivities.
 But the wall to the right of the gates has enough spikes to torture five people simultaneously.
 And the executioner’s hammering in some extra ones.”

 “What difference does it make?”
 Wan Xin asked.
 “Perhaps you have more prisoners?”

 “There are no suitable prisoners,” Lo Pheng said.
-“Also, Baron Stim has not planned on executing any of them.
-But there is a large group moving up the highway.
+“Also, it seems Baron Stim hasn’t planned on executing any of them.
+But there’s a large group moving up the highway.
 Hundreds of people in chains accompanied by guards.
-They will be here in an hour’s time.”
+They’ll be here in an hour’s time.”